solana-foundation/developer-content/content/guides/advanced/verified-builds.md

 environments, and consider governance solutions for safe upgrades and deployments.

-# Security.txt for Solana Smart Contracts
+# Security.txt for Solana programs

 In addition to verified builds you can also add a security.txt file to your program.
-In the future the Security.txt will hold the verifier public key for easy access to the verification data stored in the verification PDA.
+In the future the security.txt will hold the verifier public key for easy access to the verification data stored in the verification PDA.

 The security.txt feature allows developers to embed contact and security